Luis Dubuc: Mystery Skulls (2011–present)

-In 2011, Dubuc put The Secret Handshake to sleep and began to make music under the name Mystery Skulls.
+In 2011, Dubuc retired The Secret Handshake name and began to make music under the name Mystery Skulls.
 In 2013, Mystery Skulls signed with Warner Bros.
 Records.
 His debut album as Mystery Skulls featured collaborations with Nile Rodgers, Adam Lambert, and Avicii.
 Dubuc followed up with his sophomore album "One of Us" in 2017, originally envisioned to be a soundtrack for an accompanying film.
 In early 2018 Dubuc began airing live streams from his studio inviting fans to collaborate on his upcoming third album.
 Over the next several months he aired weekly videos on either YouTube or his Patreon.
 He released the first single from the forthcoming album "Don't F*ck With My Money" December 13, 2018.
 The album "Back to Life" was officially released on April 12, 2019.

-As Mystery Skulls, Dubuc has performed across the country and has held many shows, including a performance at Furry Weekend Atlanta in May 2019, and a summer tour to promote "Back To Life".
+As Mystery Skulls, Dubuc has performed across the country and has held many shows, and a summer tour to promote "Back To Life".
 Dubuc performed the fourth ending theme of Dragon Ball Super for its English release, "Forever Dreaming", originally performed in Japanese by Czecho No Republic.